2024 Al-Jawni School attack: Reactions

 UN secretary-general António Guterres called Israel's actions in Gaza "totally unacceptable".
 In a social media post, World Food Programme head Cindy McCain stated her organization was "devastated" by the loss of their six UN colleagues, and that such attacks were "absolutely unacceptable" and needed to stop.
 UNRWA Commissioner-General Philippe Lazzarini denounced what he called the "endless and senseless killing, day after day", and reported that "humanitarian staff, premises and operations have been blatantly and unabatedly disregarded since the beginning of the war".
 Israel responded that "it is unconscionable that the UN continues to condemn Israel in its just war against terrorists".

 European Union foreign policy chief Josep Borrell said that he was "outraged" by the killing of UNRWA staff and condemned the constant "disregard for the basic principles of international humanitarian law" by Israel.
 Qatar condemned the attack as a "horrific massacre" and called for an independent UN investigation into the attack.
+David Mencer, a spokesperson for the office of Prime Minister of Israel, Benjamin Netanyahu, said the school was "no longer a school" and had become "a legitimate target" and that it contained a "Hamas command and control center".